lrodero/cats-effect-tutorial/tutorial.md

 We are making progress, and already have a version of `copy` that can be used.
 If any exception is raised when `transfer` is running, then the streams will be automatically closed by `Resource`.
 But there is something else we have to take into account: `IO` instances execution can be cancelled!
-We will deal with cancellation in the next section.
+And cancellation should not be ignored, as it is an important feature of cats-effect.
+We will discuss cancellation in the next section.

 ### Dealing with cancellation
-Recall that `Resource` is in fact making use of `bracket`.
-And in `bracket`, stage 2 and stage 3 (usage and release) can happen simultaneously!
-This is due to cats-effect cancellation mechanism.
-Now, cancellation is a cats-effect feature, powerful but non trivial.
+Cancellation is a cats-effect feature, powerful but non trivial.
 In cats-effect, some `IO` instances can be cancellable, meaning than their evaluation will be aborted and, if the programmer is careful, an alternative `IO` task will be run for example to deal with potential cleaning up activities.
-We will se how an `IO` can be actually cancelled at the end of the [Warning: fibers are not threads!  section](#warning-fibers-are-not-threads), but for now we will just keep in mind that during the execution of the `transfer` method a cancellation can occur.
+We will se how an `IO` can be actually cancelled at the end of the [Warning: fibers are not threads! section](#warning-fibers-are-not-threads), but for now we will just keep in mind that during the execution of the `transfer` method a cancellation can occur at any time.

-When an `IO` created with `bracket` (and so the same applies to `Resource.use`) is cancelled, in fact it will be the `IO` in stage 2 which will be cancelled, while its release stage will be called to deal with the cancellation.
-If at the same time the `IO` is being evaluated then both usae and release will happen simultaneously.
-In certain cases that can lead to data corruption, e.g. closing a file when at the same time writing on it.
-For more info, see [Gotcha: Cancellation is a concurrent action](https://typelevel.org/cats-effect/datatypes/io.html#gotcha-cancellation-is-a-concurrent-action) in cats-effect site.
+Now, `IO`s created with `Resource.use` can be cancelled.
+The cancellation will trigger the execution of the code that handles the closing of the resource.
+In our case, that would close both streams.
+So far so good!
+But what happens if cancellations happens _while_ the streams are being used, _i.e._ the `transfer` method is being run?
+This could lead to data corruption as a stream where some thread is writting to is at the same time being closed by another thread.
+For more info about this problem see [Gotcha: Cancellation is a concurrent action](https://typelevel.org/cats-effect/datatypes/io.html#gotcha-cancellation-is-a-concurrent-action) in cats-effect site.

-To prevent such corruption we must use some concurrency control mechanism that ensures only one of both `IO` instances are running at any given time.
-Cats effect provides several constructs for concurrency, for this case we will use a [_semaphore_](https://typelevel.org/cats-effect/concurrency/semaphore.html).
+To prevent such data corruption we must use some concurrency control mechanism that ensures than no stream closing will be done while `transfer` is being evaluated.
+Cats effect provides several constructs for controlling concurrency, for this case we will use a [_semaphore_](https://typelevel.org/cats-effect/concurrency/semaphore.html).
 A semaphore has a number of permits, its method `adquire` blocks if no permit is available until `release` is called on the same semaphore.
 We will use a